-A Program Designed for Working Adults
+A Program Designed for Maximum Flexibiity

-Master Future-Proof Knowledge and Skills
+Master Future-Ready Knowledge and Skills

-Professional Skills Requirements
+Professional Skills Component

-Our general education courses target specific future-proof skills that today’s employers look for in all new hires, including clear communication, critical thinking, problem-solving, organization, teamwork, and adaptability.
+Our general education courses target specific future-ready skills that today’s employers look for in all new hires, including clear communication, critical thinking, problem-solving, organization, teamwork, and adaptability.
 These skills are highly automation-resistant, and surveys have found that many employers consider them more important than a job candidate’s college major.

-Students learn to read and write precisely, listen well, communicate clearly in group settings, and interpret visual communications.
+Learn to read and write precisely, listen well, communicate clearly in group settings, and interpret visual communications.

 Managing Yourself at Work